NWZX/NWZX_7_07022022/README.md

-# 🚀 Welcome to your new awesome project!
+# Small dishes

-This project has been created using **webpack-cli**, you can now run
+This project is base on Vite, Typescript, Vanilla Extract and Font Awesome

 ```
 npm i